Model number: M55Q6-J01

 That's not a lot of power, and the volume the TV provides might be fine for hearing dialogue in TV shows, but it won't give you any low-end and won't fully deliver the rich sound effects and audioscapes that modern movies offer.
 We would definitely suggest picking up one of the best soundbars to go with this TV, and it would be worth paying a little extra to get one with Dolby Atmos.

 One area where the M-Series MQ6 is significantly improved over past Vizio TVs is the smart TV functions.
 Vizio's SmartCast doesn't have the same ecosystem of apps you'd get on an Android or Roku-powered smart TV, but the Vizio's 77 apps offer a lot more than past Vizio sets did, including Netflix, Amazon Prime Video, Hulu, Apple TV, Disney Plus, YouTube and YouTube TV, Peacock, Tubi and Crackle.
 Vizio's WatchFree service gives you plenty of free content to browse as soon as you turn on the TV, and it seems to have most of the bases covered for popular streaming apps.

-One notable omission, however, is HBO Max, but that doesn't mean you can't enjoy the service on the TV.
+Not every popular app can be installed on the TV, but that doesn't mean you can't enjoy the service on the TV.
 The Vizio has both Google Cast and Apple Airplay 2 built in, so it's easy to fill in any gaps in app selection by casting your favorite content and apps to the TV from your phone or tablet.

 But the biggest improvement to the SmartCast platform is the addition of voice control through the mic-equipped remote.
 The voice feature lets you search for content and control simple features like volume and input selection with voice commands — it's quite similar to what you'd get on a Roku TV.
 You may not be able to call up sports stats or check the weather with voice search, but it's enough to make navigating to your favorite shows easier than it's ever been.